 How is Vapor Barrier Thickness Measured?

 - Mils: Polyethylene sheeting is measured in ‘mils.’
-A mil is equal to 0.001 inch of thickness.
-Codes for residential applications often cite a 6 mil (0.006-inch thick) minimum reinforced poly vapor barrier.
-However, Americover recommends 10 mil or higher, for crawl space applications.
-Americover offers thicknesses all the way up to 20 mil.
+A mil is equal to 0.001 inches of thickness.
+Codes for residential applications often cite a 6 mil (0.006-inch thick) minimum vapor barrier.
+However, we recommend a 10 mil or higher for crawl space applications.

 Choosing a Crawl Space Vapor Barrier Thickness

-The thickness of poly you choose will mainly depend on two factors:
+The thickness of the poly you choose will mainly depend on two factors:

 - Utilization of the crawl space (storage, maintenance, etc.)